zhangmarvin/memo/README.md

 # MEMO: Test Time Robustness via Adaptation and Augmentation

-These directories contain code for reproducing the MEMO results for the CIFAR-10 and ImageNet test sets, as well as CSV files with full results for ImageNet-C.
+These directories contain code for reproducing the MEMO results for the CIFAR-10 and ImageNet distribution shift test sets.

 _Please note:_ this code has been modified from the version that generated the results in the paper for the purpose of cleaning the code.
 Though it is likely